Database Access GUI Clients | Teleport

 127.0.0.1.

-If you're not using TLS routing, run the following command to see the database connection information:
+If you are self-hosting Teleport and not using TLS routing, run the following command to see the database connection information:

 View configuration for the database you're logged in to.tsh db config